webplatform/docs/tutorials/inheritance_and_cascade/index.md

 A user style sheet is a style sheet that the ''user'' has specified.
 Not all browsers support user style sheets, but they can be very useful, especially for users with certain types of disabilities.
 For instance, a dyslexic person can have a user style sheet that specifies certain fonts and colors that help reading.

-Note: Opera allows you to specify user stylesheets by going to Tools (or the Opera menu on the Mac) &gt; Preferences… &gt; Advanced tab &gt; Content, clicking on the Style Options… button, then pointing to your user style sheet in the My style sheet text field inside the Display tab of this dialog box.
-You can also specify if you want the user style sheet to override the author (web designer’s) stylesheet in the Presentation tab, and even add a button into the user interface that allows you to switch between the user and author style sheet.

-To do this, OK out of the Preferences… menu completely, then right- or Ctrl-click somewhere on the Opera browser interface, select Customize… &gt; Buttons tab &gt; Browser view, and drag the Author Mode button somewhere on to one of your toolbars.

 An author style sheet is what we normally refer to when we say “style sheet”.
 It’s the style sheet that the author of the document (or, more likely, the site’s designer) has written and linked to (or included).

 ==== Normal and important declarations ====